shortcut/SwiftyGROQ/README.md

 ### Supported platforms

-This framework is distributed as a Swift Package and supports the following platform versions:
+This library is distributed as a Swift Package and supports the following platform versions:
 - iOS 11.0
 - macOS 10.13
 - tvOS 11.0